 It is not uncommon to hear of Dell servers running without a single breakdown for years.
 Dell EMC is very vigilant as far as continuously improving their servers, and the more recent lines generally reinforce that fact.

 According to a survey done mid-2017, HP proliants had about 2.5x as much downtime as dell poweredge servers.
 That being said, HPE systems do a good job with predictive alerts for parts that are liable to fail.
 This allows the enterprise to repair or replace parts before they go bad.
 Additionally, HPE’s superdome line showed incredible reliability.
 So for mission critical big data workloads, HPE’s solution does seem reliable.
-HPE’s Apollo line is likely too new for users to determine long term reliability yet, so keep that in mind when you’re comparing HPE vs dell servers.
+HPE’s Apollo line and the newer proliants are likely too new for users to determine long term reliability yet, so keep that in mind when you’re comparing HPE vs Dell servers.

 Most users report less flexibility on price when negotiating with Dell, though with larger, consistent customers they’re typically willing to cut more of a deal.
 In years past dell was more affordable, but the price differences are much less clear cut these days.